48 Hours in Tokyo – A 2 Day Itinerary

 Next, walk through Harajuku to get a glimpse of the colourful street art and out-there fashion, then visit the Watari Museum of Contemporary Art.
 Catch the Chiyoda line to get to the architecturally stunning National Art Centre.
 Walk to Ippudo Roppongi for a delicious late lunch of ramen.

-Relax in the quaint Hinokicho Park, see the Tokyo Tower, then head to Hinode Pier.
+Relax in the quaint Hinokicho Park, visit the Tokyo Tower (head to the top to see all of Tokyo), then head to Hinode Pier.
 End the day with a dinner cruise and oiran show along the Tokyo Bay.

 Tokyo, Japan skyline at Rainbow Bridge and Tokyo Bay.